 - maple syrup

-- Brussels sprouts, cabbage, legumes, onions, artichokes, garlic, leeks
+- Brussels sprouts, cabbage, legumes, onions, artichokes, garlic, and leeks

-While the low-FODMAP diet may improve symptoms like gas and bloating, it won’t bring down inflammation and prevent damage to your GI tract.
+While the low FODMAP diet may improve symptoms like gas and bloating, it may not bring down inflammation or prevent damage to your GI tract.
+This is why it’s only intended for short-term use to reduce symptoms.

 If you want to try this diet, ask a dietitian to help you figure out which sugars make your symptoms worse and which ones you can still eat.